AlvYuste/battleships/README.md

-# 🛥️ Battleships Game
+# 🛥️ Battleship Game

-A classic battleships game built with React, TypeScript, and Vite to explore state/reducer management and 2D map navigation algorithms.
+A classic battleship game built with React, TypeScript, and Vite to explore state/reducer management and 2D map navigation algorithms.
 Players take turns placing their ships and then trying to sink each other's fleet in this turn-based strategy game.

 ## 🚀 Getting Started